lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

 * Key takeaway
     * A game provides the essences of an experience - not the experience itself.
 Find the experience your game should provide, then the essence of that experience.

-## Three: The Experience Takes Place In A Venue
+## Chapter 3: The Experience Takes Place In A Venue

 * Mediums come and go but the venues that we consume them in persist.
 * Private venues